nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 they're all listening and probably not replying, we could end up not discovering any other access point.

-\todo{
-    I'm not quite sure if access points don't reply while listening for responses.
-I'll have to verify this.
-}

 In typical client handoff schemes, the scan is triggered when the RSSI to the connected access point is low or when trying to find a network to connect to.
 Both of these triggers don't exist when searching from an access point, because